 For family reasons, I decided to take the summer off from testing.
 I did, however, use the time to complete the remaining review courses.
 I signed up for all three remaining parts in October 2008, spaced at two week intervals.
 Still unemployed, I was studying nearly eight hours a day, while my son was at school, with vigorous review, practice-question and practice-exam study sessions.
 This was interspersed with jogging or walking my dog to get some exercise and clear my head.
 I was quite nervous about the remaining sections, since they included the simulations.
 As I took each test, though, my extensive practice gave me a good deal of confidence — except on the Regulation section.
 There were tax questions on that exam I was sure I had no clue about.
 I was certain I had failed that part, and already planning to retake it in January.

 The week before I took the last section, I saw an ad for my perfect job – SEC and other financial reporting, accounting research, publicly traded company, and three miles from my home.
 Check, check, check and check.
 I applied, and by Thanksgiving, precisely one year after losing my prior job, I had a job offer from The Spectranetics Corporation.
-Now I’ve been there nearly two years.
+Without having passed the CPA exams and being on track to receive my CPA certification, I would never have been considered for this job, and I worked for this company for eight years.

 When I received my scores for the three remaining parts in December and January, I was stunned.
 The first 99 I was sure was a mistake.
 I had to refresh the website several times, maybe this was just a dummy number that came up.
 Ninety-nine!
 I couldn’t believe it.
 A couple of weeks later, the next score appeared… 99… and the final one, Regulation… 99.
 So much for my gut feeling about that exam.